nnarodytska/VFL/README.md

-To train a nano model, please performs a sequence of steps:
+To train a nano model, please perform a sequence of steps:

 1. to run training
 ```